 I guess the machines scale to the player lever rather than having a level range depending on the region?

-Okay, that sounds like a good explaination. :slight_smile:
+Okay, that sounds like a good explaination.

-Yeah… no. :smiley: I’m more of a casual player and don’t like souls-like games where you die constantly, struggle with your resources or have to be super careful about every move.
+Yeah… no. I’m more of a casual player and don’t like souls-like games where you die constantly, struggle with your resources or have to be super careful about every move.
 That’s too stressful and not much of my playstyle.
 I like sneaking though instead of running in and shooting everything.
 So for now given the number of machines I encounter at once some times, adventure is perfectly fine for me.
 I might switch to skirmish again, if my gear gets better and I am more skilled.

 Just of today I saw a searcher in a field about 500m away which then detected my while riding my bike.
 There were no other machine around so I didn’t really matter.
 I was just baffeled by the detection range again.
-Even though they are machines. :wink:
+Even though they are machines.

 No. Machines doesn’t scale towards player at all.
 Machines are defined by the region they are in.